ZhenboSong/SelfCompDVLO-pytorch/README.md

 # SelfCompDVLO-pytorch

-This repository contains a reference implementation of the algorithms described in our paper (submitted to IEEE TVT) ["Self-supervised Depth Completion from Direct Visual-LiDAR Odometry in Autonomous Driving"]().
+This repository contains a reference implementation of the algorithms described in our paper (submitted to IEEE TITS) ["Self-supervised Depth Completion from Direct Visual-LiDAR Odometry in Autonomous Driving"]().

 ## Introduction